mercadopago/devsite-docs/guides/mp-delivery/get-order-data.en.md

 # Get order data

-With the `shipment_id` number present in the "resource" field of the notification, it is possible to perform a GET to query the order data whose response contains the following information.
+With the `shipment_id` number present in the `resource` field of the notification, it is possible to perform a GET to query the order data whose response contains the following information.

 * **Shipping**: delivery data.
 * **Status**: current status of the order.